dotnet/roslyn/src/Tools/dotnet-roslyn-tools/Tool/readme.md

 # Microsoft.RoslynTools

-`dotnet roslyn-tools` is a command line tool for performing Roslyn infrastructure tasks.
+`dotnet roslyn-tools` is a command line tool for performing infrastructure tasks.

 ## How to Install